bogdan0083/hyperskill-projects/README.md

 Right now only [Coffee Machine project]() is available but I plan to add more projects as I'm making progress.
 Stay tuned!

 ## Contributions
 Contributions are always welcome!
-Open an issue of send a Pull Request if you think that something need to be changed.
+Open an issue or send a Pull Request if you think that something need to be changed.
 I'm always open to suggestions!